Nolu-M/Notes-code/README.md

 - KPI analysis with a target looks at the variance of the current value to its target, significant = variance if high or low compared to other segments
 - KPI analysis without a target looks at the value itself and flags ones that are high or low compared to other segments

-- KPI analysis explanations --> Power BI looks for and identifies categores that have higher or lower than anticipated values
+- KPI analysis explanations --> Power BI looks for and identifies categories that have higher or lower than anticipated values
 - for KPI analysis **with** target --> possible explanations, are ranked based on **Z-scores of the difference of the value from the target**
 - KPI analysis **without** a target --> possible explanations are ranked based on **Z-scores of the value itself**

-## Build a basic dashboard
+##$ Build a basic dashboard
 - with Power BI you can easily create and share a dashboard with a manager by connecting to a data source i.e. Excel spreadsheet
     - **prepare data:** data is in a format that Power BI can easily consume
     - **build a report:** report contains visuals to be included in dashboard, buile either with Power BI Desktop or Power BI service
     - **pin the report visuals to a dashboard:** dashboards = primary element that users use to view data, can include data from multiple reports as needed
     - **share a link to the dashboard:** any users with the link and necessary permissions are able to view and interact with the data

-### Prepare the data
+#### Prepare the data
 - prepare data for consumption = data cleansing and transforming using Power Query, if connecting to Excel sheet --> make sure datd is in a flat table and each column contains right data type, total operations are handled in Power BI as we create the visuals

-### Upload your data to the Power BI service
+#### Upload your data to the Power BI service
 - Power BI service = create reports that connect to your data sources, includes Excel files
 - can attach to a dataset, and Power BI creates a blank dashboard where you're able to place visuals later

-### Build your report
+#### Build your report
 - once connected to data, create a new report or edit an existing report --> edit report using editing view, on the right = **Visualizations, Filters and Fields** panes
 - Excel workbook table = **Fields** pane

-### Pin to a dashboard
+#### Pin to a dashboard
 - dashboards are easy to build because you are determining which visuals from your created reports you want to include
 - easy to have detailed dashboards that include data from multiple data sources, even if those data sources might be unrelated

-### Share a link to your dashboard
+#### Share a link to your dashboard
 - initially dashboards that you create one are only visible to the person that created them, however, by sharing the link to your dashboard and report with others who have a Power BI account, they too can interact with it, but can't save changes.
 - if you allow it, they can reshare with others or build a new report based on the underlying dataset

-## Consider the business value of Power BI
+### Consider the business value of Power BI
 - Miami Heat basketball team used Power BI to transform their customer interactions and business operations - were able to boost season ticket sales by 30% and save appr. $1 million on operations
 - they wanted to understand the family of customers that enter their arena or interact with them online and the challenge was to understand a single customer when there are so many
 - by analyzing their data, the Miami Heat operations team increased their revenue but also improved the allocation of resources by predicting customer behaviour

-## Explore what Power BI can do for you - Module 2
+## Module 2 - Explore what Power BI can do for you
 ### What can I do with the Power BI service as a consumer?
 - Power BI makes the job easier by converting all that data into charts and graphs to help you visualize your data in meaningful ways
 - data updates and refreshes automatically, so you can work with your colleagues from the same dashboards and reports
-- contens is not static = explore data further by looking for trends, insights and other business intelligence
+- content is not static = explore data further by looking for trends, insights and other business intelligence
-- intutive features of Power BI allow you to slice content and ask questions using own words
+- intuitive features of Power BI allow you to slice content and ask questions using own words

 #### How to know if you're a Power BI consumer
 - the way you interact with Power BI depends on job role --> consumer = receives dashboards, reports and apps from designers who create them, also work in online version of Power BI = Power BI service to review & interact with data